About this minor

 - Each student must present at the each of the 3 flipped sessions (Electrophysiology / Synapses / Brain Computer Interfaces).
 Each of these sessions accounts for 10% of the grade (pass/fail)

 - To pass the minor students must achieve a minimum grade of at least 5.5 in each of the components.

-- Digital Examination (testvision) – 30% (Multiple alternatives and some open questions)
+- Digital Examination (testvision) – 30% (Multiple choice and open questions)

-- Final Project (Evaluated via Presentation, peer + lecturers) – 30%
+- Final Project (Evaluated via Report, peer + lecturers) – 30%

 - Engaged participation grade - 10% (with feedback from lecturers)

 This minor is aimed at students from biomedical and technical backgrounds, with an interest in practical implementations ("coding"), to delve into the current state of brain theory.